PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Materials and Methods

 To evaluate the performance of \texttt{parallelproj} for projections in sinogram mode, we measured the time needed for a forward and back projection of a span 1 subset sinogram containing 8 equally spaced views in non-TOF and TOF mode.
-This is equivalent to the projection work required for an OSEM subset update using 34 subsets in total, a setting that is used in many clinical reconstructions.
-Since it is known that the in-memory data order severely affects the computation time, especially on \texttt{CUDA} devices, we varied the order of the spatial axis of the sinogram, as well as the orientation of the symmetry axis of the scanner.
-E.g. in the sinogram order mode ``PVR'', the radial direction increased the fastest and the plane direction increased the slowest in memory.
+This is equivalent to the projection work required for an OSEM subset update \cite{Dempster1977, Lange1984, Hudson1994} using 34 subsets in total, a setting that is used in many clinical reconstructions.
+Since it is known that the in-memory data order severely affects the computation time, especially on \texttt{CUDA} devices, we varied the order of the spatial axis of the sinogram, as well as the order of the image axis relative to the axial direction of the scanner (symmetry axis mode).
+In the sinogram order mode ``PVR'', the radial direction increased the fastest and the plane direction increased the slowest in memory.
 For the sinogram order mode ``VRP'', the plane direction increased the fastest and the view direction the slowest.
-By varying the orientation of the scanner symmetry axis, we could test the impact of different image volume memory layouts.
+By varying the order of the image axis, we could test the impact of different image volume memory layouts.
 For example, the symmetry axis mode ``2'' meant that the image volume memory increased the fastest in the axial direction of the scanner, while ``0'' or ``1'' meant that one of the transaxial directions increased the fastest.
+To test the integration of \texttt{parallelproj} projection libraries into STIR, the same non-TOF projection benchmarks tests were repeated using the timing tool included in STIR version 5.2.
+These tests were only performed in the hybrid CPU/GPU mode, since the exclusive GPU mode is currently not available in STIR.
+Note that the current STIR integration uses the ``PVR'' and ``2'' symmetry axis mode.
+Finally, we also compared the performance of the \texttt{parallelproj} projectors in pure GPU and hybrid CPU/GPU mode with the performance of the GPU projectors included in the \texttt{NiftyPET} python package v2.0.0 \cite{Markiewicz2018} using a complete forward and back projections of non-TOF sinograms of the Siemens mMR \cite{Delso2011}.
+Since NiftyPET uses a span 11 sinogram, and parallelproj so far only supports span 1 sinograms, we artificially limited the maximal ring difference in this parallelproj test to 7 to obtain a sinogram with approximately the same number of planes (NiftyPET sinogram 837 planes, parallelproj sinogram 904 planes).
+In all cases, an image of shape (344, 344, 127) with a voxel size of (2.08\,mm, 2.08\,mm, 2.03\,mm) was used.

 In addition to the sinogram projection tests, we also evaluated the performance of \texttt{parallelproj} for non-TOF and TOF projections in listmode as a function of the number of acquired listmode events.
 Instead of randomly generating the event coordinates, listmode events from an acquisition of a NEMA image quality phantom were used, which guaranteed a more realistic event distribution.
 In contrast to the projections in sinogram mode, where the ray directions and memory access are somehow ordered, they are random for unsorted listmode data.
 Similarly to the sinogram tests, the symmetry axis of the scanner was also varied.
 For all sinogram and listmode projection benchmarks, the coordinates of all LOR start and endpoints were precalculated such that the overhead of calculating the LOR coordinates was not included in these tests.
 All benchmarks were repeated 10 times and the mean and standard deviation of the results were calculated and visualized.